JeffSmith-ok/ETF-Analyzer-with-SQL-Python-and-the-Voila-library/README.md

 # Web Application for an ETF Anaylyzer with SQL, Python and the Voilà library to analyze the performance of a hypothetical fintech ETF.

-In this Challenge assignment, I’ll build a financial database and web application by using SQL, Python, and the Voilà library to analyze the performance of a hypothetical fintech ETF.
+In this project, I’ll build a financial database and web application by using SQL, Python, and the Voilà library to analyze the performance of a hypothetical fintech ETF.

 I wiil complete the analysis of a fintech ETF that consists of four stocks: GOST, GS, PYPL, and SQ.
 Each stock has its own table in the `etf.db` database.